 Board meetings

 Board committees include the Finance & Audit Committee; the Governance Committee; as well as the Support & Supervision Committee.
-These committees have approved Terms of Reference under which they operate, and they report regularly to the full Board on activities, decisions, and proposals for approval.
+These committees have approved Terms of Reference under which they operate, and they report regularly to the Board on activities, decisions, and proposals for approval.

 The Board operates in accordance with the One Family Board Handbook which was updated in 2022.
 The Board meets up to eight times per year and holds an annual away day.
-In 2024 most of the Board committee meetings were held on a hybrid basis whilst several meetings and our annual away-day are fully in-person.
+In 2024, most of the Board committee meetings were held on a hybrid basis whilst several meetings and our annual away-day are fully in-person.
 As with good practice in charities, Board members are voluntary and do not receive remuneration.
 The CEO reports to the Board but is not a member.
 She participates along with other members of the staff team on committees as appropriate and as requested.
 The CEO reports to the Board at regular meetings.

 This table details attendance at Board meetings by each Board member and observer for 2024: